FarmBot-Docs/farmbot-genesis/v1.7/assembly/final-steps.md

 Your FarmBot kit included a few extra pieces of some small parts such as screws and nuts just in case we miscounted by a few or you lost anything in the grass during assembly.

-We recommend keeping everything that is left over in a box along with the getting started guide, camera calibration card, the microSD card adpater, and all of the assembly tools.
+We recommend keeping everything that is left over in a box along with the getting started guide, camera calibration card, the microSD card adapter, and all of the assembly tools.

 ![post-assembly spare parts](_images/extra_parts.png)